anjapeeb/UK-GDP-Quarterly-Data-/README.md

 # UK GDP Quarterly Data
-Time-Series analysis with Stata (complete) and Python (in progress)
+Time-Series analysis with Stata (complete) and Python (very rough and in progress)

 Using UK data on GDP, the unemployment rate, consumer price Inflation and the interest rate on 3 month Treasury bills to test for weak stationarity using: